Cat5TV/pinecraft/README.md

 Level Seeds
 ===========

-During installation, you can choose from one of our provided level seeds, or use your own.
+During installation, you can choose from one of our provided level seeds, use your own, or generate a new random seed.

+See the complete list of currently included seeds in `./lib/seeds.json`

+Here are details about some of the included seeds:

 **Category5 TV RPi Server** [via Category5 Technology TV](https://cat5.tv/minecraft)